 Learn more about the Netherlands

-Want to learn more about the Netherlands?
+Want to learn more facts about the Netherlands?
 These books are a good place to start.

 And that's it for now!
-What did you think about these Netherlands facts?
-Did I miss something important?
-Did I get something wrong?
+What did you think about these cool facts about the Netherlands?
+Did I miss an important fact?
+Did I get anything wrong?
 Let me know, but please be gentle.

-Also, if you liked these facts about the Netherlands, I'd really appreciate it if you could share them on Twitter, Facebook or Pinterest.
+I'd really appreciate it if you could share them on Twitter, Facebook, or Pinterest.
 Thanks!

 LifeStyleTalks says